 How to Book an Appointment

 Thank you so much for your interest in me being your artist!
 To start the booking process for your design, please start by reading through all of the information below as it will help both me and you book your appointment easily and fast.
 My booking requests and emails are answered by my assistant as often as possible, usually about once or twice a week.
 To begin booking with me, please don't start our interaction off with "asking for prices" without me even seeing what you would like done, for me a tattoo is beyond cost and comes last when I am booking your appointment and designing your tattoo as it is a creation for both of us, rather than something you can put a price tag on.
 However I can understand completely that life is tough to budget and make the time/money for, sometimes, a big piece, so I can try and work with you as much as possible!
 To start booking, after we set a time and date for the appointment, I require a 50$ nonrefundable deposit that does not go into the tattoo cost.
 This deposit is the fee for email consult, drawing time, and your confirmation.
 For pricing details; my hourly, 200$ USD, applies to anything over 3 hours.
 Anything under that time will be charged by the piece and flat-priced, and my minimum is 100$.
 We can discuss this in our email consultation so you can be prepared for the appointment and there are no surprises.
 You do not have a confirmed appointment until we have set a time and a date, and the deposit is received.
 If a deposit is not received by 2 days before your appointment it will be automatically deleted and your spot in the calendar will be gone.
-Deposits can be made through Paypal, Cashapp, or in person at the shop.
+Deposits can be made through Paypal, Cashapp, over the phone, or in person at the shop.
+Please do NOT send over a deposit until I have confirmed with you.

 Preparing for your Appointment